-A dust collection system is used on production floors to improve air quality by removing dust and other particulate matter from the air and environment.
+A dust collection system or a dust collectors are used on production floors to improve air quality by removing dust and other particulate matter from the air and environment.

 Dynavac® manufactures a wide range of dust collectors to match your site specific requirements.
-We have both bag house filter as well as cartridge filter dust collectors.
-We have the very large reverse pulse jet bag house machines which are designed to collect large volumes of dust but also manufacture portable dust collectors for individual production machines.
+We have both bag house filter and cartridge filter dust collectors.
+Pulse jet bag house machines are designed to collect large volumes of dust from big industries.
+Our portable dust collectors for individual production machines.
 We also make process machinery such as Downdraft Tables which integrates the dust collection system with the production activity in the same machine.

 Dynavac® is a complete solution providing the following services: